Gum Disease Treatment in Mission Viejo

 Antibiotic and antibacterial therapy

 When warranted, Dr. Setya, Dr. Hirst, and Dr. Bergman will insert antibiotic agents directly into the gum pockets to kill bacteria remaining after full deep cleaning.
 An antibacterial iodine solution that kills up to 98% of any bacteria that could be present is flushed into the gum pockets at the end of a cleaning session.

 When long-term anti-bacterial action is called for, the doctor will fill the pockets with Arestin® microspheres that time-release a powerful antibiotic directly into the gum pockets over a ten day period.

 Bacterial DNA testing

 In certain cases, bacteria cause gum disease that will not succumb to the usual antibiotics and need a tailor-made treatment to be effectively eliminated.
 When gum disease persists or returns after full cleaning and antibiotic therapy, Dr. Setya, Dr. Hirst, or Dr. Bergman will take a small sample of plaque or saliva and have a lab identify the bacterial strains.
 The doctor can then prescribe the bacteria-specific antibiotics needed to kill the infection.

 We use the Perioscope during gum disease treatment to see calculus deposits and deeply buried plaque under your gum line.
-In a large percentage of cases this allows us to remove deposits without surgical procedures in a large percentage of cases, making our gum disease treatment extremely thorough while being minimally invasive.
+In a large percentage of cases this allows us to remove deposits without surgical procedures, making our gum disease treatment extremely thorough while being minimally invasive.

 Comprehensive patient education

 Dr. Setya, Dr. Hirst, Dr. Bergman and our hygienists thoroughly educate you on how to maintain your oral health with proper brushing and flossing techniques.
 They will also recommend the best cleaning devices to use for brushing and for cleaning dental implants.
 Learn more about our periodontal maintenance here.